less/less-docs/content/usage/plugins.md

 <script src="less.min.js"></script>
 ```

-List of LESS Plugins
+List of Less Plugins
 --------------------

-> Available LESS plugins.
+> Available Less plugins.
 Find more at the [NPM Registry](https://www.npmjs.com/search?q=%22less-plugin%22)

 <!-- TODO:
   * titles of the wrapped-up libraries/frameworks should be links